2025 Legislation and Pass-Through Entity Taxation: One Big Beautiful Bill Act, SALT Cap, PTE Deductions, 199A, 163(j)

 Description

-Members, partners, shareholders, and their pass-through entities should prepare for the impact of 2025 legislation.
-Flow-through entities are likely to be the segment most affected by these substantial changes.
-The SALT cap, pass-through entity deductions and credits, and the 199A deduction are a few modified tax provisions that could directly impact overall tax liability for these entities and their owners.
+Members, partners, shareholders, and their pass-through entities must review and incorporate the provisions of the One Big Beautiful Bill Act to limit taxes paid by pass-through entity owners.
+Flow-through entities are likely the segment most affected by these substantial changes.
+The SALT cap, pass-through entity deductions and credits, and the 199A deduction are a few modified tax provisions that will directly impact overall tax liability for these entities and their owners.

-Flow-through entities, owners, and their advisers should be fully prepared for these changes to take advantage of upcoming opportunities and alleviate potential tax burdens.
+Other notable provisions include the reinstatement of 100% bonus depreciation and the long-awaited restoration of expensing R&D expenditures.
+Flow-through entities, owners, and their advisers should fully prepare for these changes to take advantage of upcoming opportunities and alleviate potential tax burdens.

 Listen as our panel of pass-through entity experts discusses the impact of current legislation on flow-through entities and their owners.